Civil Dispute Applications - Guide to Applicants

 - if the respondent is resident in NSW and the cause of action arose in NSW, then ACAT does not have jurisdiction.

-Applications or Appeals to the ACT Civil & Administrative Tribunal may incur a filing fee.
-For details of applicable fees please refer to our schedule of fees on the ACAT web site.
+Applications or appeals to the ACAT may incur a filing fee.
+For details of fees please refer to our schedule of fees on the ACAT web site.

 There are nine types of civil dispute which may be heard by the ACAT.